14shivangi/terraform-guide/PREREQUISITE/Project-01/steps.md

 ## Plan Resources:

-Run the following command to
+Run the following command to preview what Terraform will do before making any real changes to your cloud resources.
 ```
 terraform plan
 ```